inexorgame-obsolete/blog-data/post/2015/04-26-alpha1-design-decisions.md

 -	It can easily be extended for other languages (though we do not officially plan to do so yet, but maybe a mod or plugin?)

 So you might want to sneak a peek at it if you're interested in developing with JavaScript.
 That's about it at the moment.
-There can be some more controversial points, but if further questions appear: You will always find us in [#inexor on freenode.net](https://webchat.freenode.net/?channels=#inexor)!
+There can be some more controversial points, but if further questions appear: You will always find us in [#Inexor on freenode.net](https://webchat.freenode.net/?channels=#Inexor)!